-- c The Council may: - i. provide information or evidence where such disclosure is necessary to investigate the complaint or is a legal requirement; - ii. seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - d Upon notification by the District or Unitary Council that a councillor or noncouncillor with voting rights has breached the Council's code of conduct, the Council shall consider what, if any, action to take against him.
+a Upon notification by the Principal Council that a councillor or noncouncillor with voting rights has breached the Council's code of conduct, the Council shall consider what, if any, action to take against him.
 Such action excludes disqualification or suspension from office.